yvan-allioux/RSA-in-3-lines-of-perl/README.md

 -   `run_rsa.sh`: Script to run the Perl RSA encryption with keys defined within the script.
 -   `run_rsa_openssl.sh`: Script to run the Perl RSA encryption with keys from `private_key_values.txt` and `public_key_values.txt`.
 -   `set_key.sh`: Script to generate keys using OpenSSL.
 Takes key size as a parameter.
+-   `message_input.txt` : File containing the message to encrypt.

 How to Use
 ----------